BIOINF-3010-7150

 Take a look at the HLA_haplotypes.fa file.

-Now build the graph with vg msga and index it.
-It’s going to print out a heap of warnings because the vg msga module is not strictly the recommended way to produce multiple sequence alignments.
-We don’t have the software for other methods and this works for our purposes.
+We will build the graph with vg msga and vg mod and then we will index it.
+Don’t panic when it prints warnings.
+This is because the vg msga module is not strictly the recommended way to produce multiple sequence alignments but we don’t have the software on our machines for other methods and vg msga works for our purposes.

 vg msga -f HLA_haplotypes.fa -t 2 -k 16 | vg mod -U 10 - | vg mod -c -X 256 - > hla.vg